M3gababa/okta-cic-fga-lab/README.md

 ![Auth0 Create API](/src/assets/doc_createAPI.png)

 Navigate to User Management > Users, and create the Okta CIC test users with the password of your choice.
-This workshop requires four test users to be created:
+This workshop requires the following test users to be created:
-* sam@example.com
+* sam@yopmail.com
-* matt@example.com
+* matt@yopmail.com
-* daniel@example.com
+* daniel@yopmail.com
-* peter@example.com
+* peter@yopmail.com

-The application is using the **Mail Nickname** of each test user to link a user to its permissions, thus it needs to be included in the **Access Token**.
+The application is using the **Mail Nickname** of each of this test users to link the permissions, thus it needs to be included in the **Access Token**.
 Navigate to Actions > Library and click the **Build Custom** button to create a new custom action named **"Set access token custom claims"** with a **"Login / Post Login"** trigger..
 Set the code as follows: